Diseases & Conditions

 During the physical examination, your doctor will feel the mass, checking its size and consistency, as well as its mobility.
 He or she will also examine the skin overlying the mass, looking for any changes.

-Computed tomography (CT) scans.
+Computerized tomography (CT) scans.
 These scans are more detailed than x-rays and will often show a fatty mass to confirm the diagnosis of lipoma.

 Magnetic resonance imaging (MRI) scans.
-The best information for diagnosing lipoma comes from an MRI scan, which can create better images of soft tissues like a lipoma.
+The best information for diagnosing lipomas comes from an MRI scan, which can create better images of soft tissues like a lipoma.
 MRI scanning will show a fatty mass from all perspectives.
 Oftentimes, doctors can make the diagnosis of lipoma based on MRI imaging alone, and a biopsy is not required.

 Biopsy.
 A biopsy is sometimes necessary to confirm the diagnosis of lipoma.
 In a biopsy, a tissue sample of the tumor is taken and examined under a microscope.
 Your doctor may give you a local anesthetic to numb the area and take a sample using a needle.
 Biopsies can also be performed as a small operation.